-Charlotte Motor Speedway sets the standard for motorsports entertainment (and has for more than 50 years!), earning the title “The Greatest Place to See the Race“.
-Although the Speedway hosts events all year, the biggest are the NASCAR All-Star Race, Coca-Cola 600, and Bank of America ROVAL 400.
+(UPDATED FALL 2022) Charlotte Motor Speedway has set the standard for motorsports entertainment for over 50 years.
+It has earned the title “The Greatest Place to See the Race.”
+Though Speedway hosts events all year, the biggest are the Coca-Cola 600 and Bank of America ROVAL 400.

 Tip: For a more personalized experience, create an account within the app.

 2. Take a Speedway Tour

 Get a behind-the-scenes look at Charlotte Motor Speedway by taking a tour.
 Learn the history of Charlotte Motor Speedway, pass by the garage areas, see Pit Road, and take a photo in the Winner’s Circle.
 This is one of my favorite tips for visiting Charlotte Motor Speedway.

 Tours last approximately 45-minutes and can be booked online.

 Know what else you an do in Charlotte?
 Find out in this weekend getaway post.

 3. Dine at the Speedway

 Charlotte Motor Speedway has some really good eats.
 No matter what you’re craving, you can probably find it here: BBQ, burgers, sandwiches, chicken, turkey legs, French fries, hot dogs, pizza, and more.
 Wash your food down with a cold bottle of water, your favorite Coca-Cola product, margarita, beer, a cocktail of your choice, or Speedway’s own craft beer, the 600 Ale.